 Replacing everything but the complementarity determining region (CDR) reduces the degree to which an antibody drug itself acts as an immunogen.
-Immunization against an antibody drug lowers efficacy through reduction in a circulating half-life and/or neutralization.
+Immunization against an antibody drug lowers efficacy through reduction in circulating half-life and/or neutralization.
 The engineering and screening procedures are integrated, allowing for simultaneous antibody humanization and stabilization.

 Affinity is one of the key parameters of an antibody drug which will affect the function and efficacy of the antibody.
-Generally, antibody candidates from a hybridoma platform have already acquired high affinity, but it may not exactly fit the practical needs for research.
-In affinity maturation, antibodies increase its affinity, avidity and activity through multiple rounds of somatic hyper mutation (SHM) in germinal centers.
-Successive generations of B cells mutate and recognize the antigens with high affinity which will survive and the low affinity ones which are eliminated.
-The affinity maturation process is more often applied to antibody leads that are selected from library approaches using a phage display technique and the affinity of the leads have 10 -100 nM affinity levels to the target.
-In antibody drug discovery, affinity maturation is applied to antibody leads to increase the affinity by at least 10 to 50 folds.
+Generally, antibody candidates from hybridoma platform has already acquired high affinity, but it may not exactly fit in the practical needs in research.
+In affinity maturation, antibodies increased its affinity, avidity and activity through multiple rounds of somatic hyper mutation (SHM) in germinal centers.
+Successive generations of B cells mutate and present to the antigen that recognize the antigen with high affinity will survive and the low affinity ones are eliminated.
+Affinity maturation process more often applied to antibody leads that are selected from library approaches using a phage display technique and the affinity of the leads have 10 -100 nM affinity levels to the target.
+In antibody drug discovery, affinity maturation is applied to antibody leads to increase the affinity at least 10 to 50 folds.

 Therapeutic antibody drugs have recently experienced explosive growth.
 Within oncology research alone, more than 20 therapeutic antibody drugs received FDA approval for new treatments or indications during 2015 to 2017.
 Additionally, more than 300 therapeutic antibody drugs are in ongoing clinical trials.
-Most recently the success of cancer immunotherapy, by blocking immune checkpoint proteins such as PD-1 and CTLA-4, created a hope for a "cancer cure" and triggered a second revolution where the majority of pharmaceutical companies are devoting major research force and investment in antibody therapeutics.
-Amidst fierce competition, together with many unmet medical needs, there is an urgent demand for new therapeutic strategies, including combination therapy and novel modalities, such as bispecific antibodies.
-In this interactive webinar, we will first give an overview on therapeutic antibodies and focus on the opportunities and challenges of current monotherapy practices.
+Most recently the success of cancer immunotherapy, by blocking immune checkpoint proteins such as PD-1 and CTLA-4, created a hope for "cancer cure" and triggered a second revolution that the majority of pharmaceutical companies are devoting major research force and investment in antibody therapeutics.
+Amidst fierce competition together with many unmet medical needs, there is an urgent demand for new therapeutic strategies, such as combination therapy, and novel modalities, such as bispecific antibodies.
+In this interactive webinar, we will first give an overview on therapeutic antibodies, and focus on the opportunities and challenges of current monotherapy.
 Aiming at addressing unmet medical needs, we will then discuss the major benefits of bispecific antibodies, and review current platforms for that.
-Bispecific antibodies (bsAb) have become a focus of interest for therapeutic applications with nearly 85 commercial candidates entering the clinical trials and 3 of which having been approved to market.
-GenScript's SMAB (Single-domain antibody fused to monoclonal Ab) platform naturally combines the single domain antibody and the monoclonal antibody to make a bispecific antibody in a symmetric format.
-With the design concept of "Keeping Natural," the SMAB platform gives good developability and biosuperiority which are comparable to monoclonal antibodies.
+Bispecific antibodies (bsAb) have become a focus of interest for the rapeutic applications with nearly 85 commercial candidates entering the clinical trials and 3 having been approved to market.
+SMAB (Singledomain antibody fused to monoclonal Ab) platform naturally combines the single domain antibody and the monoclonal antibody to make a bispecific antibody in symmetric format.
+With the design concept of "Keeping Natural," SMAB platform gives good developability and biosuperiority which are comparable to monoclonal antibody.